 To get the cheapest deals possible I generally use Skyscanner.
 Skyscanner has this feature in which you can type “Everywhere” as your destination and it will give you the cheapest places to fly to based on your location.
 If you are coming from Europe and would like to visit Costa Rica, we suggest using this feature but in reverse.

 You can input the cheapest cities as your departure location with San Jose as your destination and see which city turns out to be the cheapest.
 Because it is so easy and cheap to travel within Europe you can then take a Flixbus or a cheap flight with Ryanair or EasyJet to the city your flight is departing from.

 Note: EasyJet and Ryanair charge extra for baggage so definitely take that into consideration if you are considering doing this.

-Example: Last time we went to visit Thomas’s family in Germany we did this and found it was cheapest to fly from San Jose to Frankfurt.
+Two years ago when we went to visit Thomas’s family in Germany we did this and found it was cheapest to fly from San Jose to Frankfurt.
 His family lives much further north in Hamburg, but because it is so easy and cheap to travel within Europe we booked this flight and then took a $15 bus ride up to Hamburg.

 If your dates are flexible you can also leave your dates open or search whole months within Skyscanner.

 You can also sign up for alerts on Skyscanner to get notified when flights to Costa Rica go down in price.
-A friend of our was able to fly roundtrip over Christmas to Frankfurt with two adults and two adults for under $1,000 roundtrip by signing up for a notification when the prices dropped.
+A friend of our was able to fly roundtrip over Christmas to Frankfurt with two adults and two kids for under $1,000 roundtrip by signing up for a notification when the prices dropped.

 I typically use Skyscanner because I like their search features and I find they are usually the cheapest, but definitely, compare prices with a few other sites.
 You never know!
 We generally also check out the Iberia site directly, Momondo, AirfareWatchdog, and GoogleFlights for comparison purposes.